kleros/stake-curate/docs/technical.md

 # Why

 I am going through the contract top to bottom and writing notes here on things that look notable.

-### Outbid Rate

-Some Lists may not want to allow adoptions, or may want new owners to significantly raise the item stake in order to justify disallowing the current user from owning the item.
-This was added as a defense mechanism

-Actually I believe Stake Curate could still work despite the Outbid Rate, since malicious actors could be drained of funds from squatting, if they refused to fix their items or maintain them (under some Policy requirements).
-"Defense mechanism"?
-Against funds from other users?

 ### Settings hardcoded as constants